-For communication systems built using Ethernet, PTP (Precision Time Protocol, defined in IEEE1588-2008) provides a highly accurate method of transferring time.
-Furthermore, 1588 allows application-specific 'profiles' to be developed for particular needs, resulting in the IEEE 802.1AS general PTP (gPTP) profile being developed (originally for Audio-Video Bridging applications) and being further developed by the TSN task group as 802.1AS-REV.
+An alternative, and highly accurate, method of transferring time through Ethernet networks is PTP (Precision Time Protocol, defined in IEEE1588-2008).
+Furthermore, 1588 allows application-specific 'profiles' to be developed for particular needs, resulting in the IEEE 802.1AS general PTP (gPTP) profile being developed for Audio-Video Bridging applications, and being further developed by the TSN task group as 802.1AS-REV.